The Complete Guide to the Spanish Future Tense: When and How to Use It

 El año que viene iremos a Nueva York (Next year we’re going to New York)

-Irregular Verbs in the Simple Future Form
+Irregular Verbs in Simple Future Tense

 Some verbs are irregular and don’t follow exactly the same pattern as above: though they use the same endings as the regular verbs, the stems will change.